alfnielsen/vsc-base/vsc-rename-files/README.md

 # vsc-rename-files

-The is an vscode extension.

-The the moment Visual Studio Code don't have a Replace (all) file names in a folder.

-This extension add this functionality.
+This is a VS Code extension that adds support for mass find & replace file and directory names.

 ## Usage

-1. Right-click folder/file
+1. Right-click folder/file.
-2. A web-view tab will popup in vscode
-3. Define settings, write replace text => See preview of replacement
-4. Click "Replace selected files (and folders)" when it look correct
+2. Click 'Rename Files' on the Context Menu that appears.
+3. Choose your settings and enter the text you wish to replace.
+A preview will appear showing all files and directories affected.
+4. Click 'Replace Selected Files (and folders)' if everything looks correct.

 ## Features

-**No file overwrites:**
+**No File Overwrites**

-If a renaming resolves in a name (path) that already exists, this will be shown in the preview.
+If a renaming results in a name (path) that already exists it will be shown in the preview.
-Be default a settings is on, that will add index on the renamed will, when this happen.
-You can turn of the settings, it will then be ignored (That will will not be renamed)

-**RegExp:**
-You can use RgExp.
+By default, this extension will append an incrementing index to the file.
+You can turn this off in the settings to ignore these situations, in which case the file will not be renamed.

+**RegExp**

+This extension supports Regular Expressions.

-The regexp is written without '/' in the start and end but you can add '/gimusy' for using javascript regexp flags.
+All regular expressions are written without a '/' at the start or end, but you can add '/gimusy' for using Javascript RegExp flags.

-**Add \$index in name Or in end of new name**
+**Add \$index in name or in end of new name**

-In rare cases, file renaming can resolve in the same name (intended).
+In rare cases, file renaming can result in the file having the same name *(this is intended)*.
-You can use \$index (zero based) in the name to a the current number of renamed files.
+You can use \$index in the name to add an incrementing index value to the file.

-Ex: Using a RegExp 'log\d+' on a folder with files: 'log345234.txt', 'log53332.txt' By adding making the name 'newLog\$index' the file will be renamed to: 'log0.txt', 'log1.txt'
+For example, let's say we are using the follow RegExp -- `log\d+` -- on a directory with the files: `['log345234.txt', 'log53332.txt']`

+By using the following in our new name: `log$index`, the files will be renamed like so: `['log1.txt', 'log2.txt']`

-**Add [\u\U\l\L] like in vscode for changing casing in captured groups**
+**Add [\u\U\l\L] in the new name to change casing in captured groups**

-\u \l: One letter upper or lower
+`\u \l`: One letter; upper or lower

-\U \L: rest of group
+`\U \L`: the rest of the captured group

-Can be combined: \u\l\U => first upper, second lower, rest upper
+These can be combined: `\u\l\U` => first upper, second lower, rest upper

-Ex:
- - pattern: /^([^\-]+)-(.*)$/
+For example:
+ - Pattern to match: `^([^\-]+)-(.*)$`
- - replace: $1\u\L$2
+ - Replacement: `$1\u\L$2`
- - Result: some-filePath.TS => soneFilepath.ts
+ - Result: some-filePath.TS => someFilepath.ts

-## Links and related projects
+## Links and Related Projects

 > vsc-rename-files: [vscode-extension](https://marketplace.visualstudio.com/items?itemName=alfnielsen.vsc-rename-files)